covid19br/nowcaster/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- --> This end the
 first simple example when estimating the already started events but not yet reported (i.e. nowcasting).
-The relevance of nowcasting for public health decision is given by the understading that what is present on the databases are only a picture of the real time situation.
+The relevance of nowcasting for public health decision is given by the understanding that what is present on the databases are only a picture of the real time situation.
 The above graph can help policy makers on what decisions takes in the face of a rising curve of hospitalisations.

 ## Structured data, Age